 - Elevation works with gravity to help fluid that would otherwise accumulate in the knee flow back to the central circulation.

 - Prop your leg up when you are sitting, or use a recliner, which naturally elevates the legs.
 Elevation works best when the knee -- or any other injured body part -- is higher than the level of the heart.

-Over-the-counter pain medicine: Commonly used pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs) like naproxen (Aleve or Naprosyn) and ibuprofen (Advil or Motrin), also play a role in the treatment of knee pain.
+Over-the-counter pain medicine: Commonly used pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs) likeibuprofen (Advil or Motrin) and naproxen (Aleve or Naprosyn), also play a role in the treatment of knee pain.

 - These drugs directly control pain and, at higher doses, act as anti-inflammatory agents, helping to break the inflammatory cycle.
 Like all medications, however, these drugs have side effects.

 - You should not use NSAIDs if you have a problem with bleeding or stomach ulcers or some types of kidney disease.